 You do not need to redeploy previous versions of the service/artifact and the instances that comprised their environment.

-You can add a Rollback Deployment command to the Rollback Steps in your Workflow to roll back the workloads deployed by the Rollout Deployment step.
+You can add a Rolling Rollback step to roll back the workloads deployed by the Rolling Deployment step.

-Simply add this command to the Rollback Steps in a Workflow where you want to initiate a rollback.
-Note that this command applies to the deployments of the Rollout Deployment command, and not the Apply Step command.
+Simply add this step where you want to initiate a rollback.
+Note that this step applies to the deployments of the Rolling Deployment command, and not the Apply Step.